 Hospitals in Luxembourg

 Hospitals in Luxembourg are part of the state-funded CNS.
 There are no private hospitals in Luxembourg.
 Public hospitals in Luxembourg are easily visible with the sign of a large white H on a blue background.
-All general hospitals in Luxembourg provide a range of specialist care, maternity care, in-patient and out-patient services.
+All general hospitals provide a range of specialist care, in-patient care, out-patient services, and maternity care in Luxembourg.
 However, not all hospitals in Luxembourg have emergency services.
 There are also specialist hospitals in Luxembourg (e.g., maternity, cardiology).

 If you stay overnight, it is advisable to take your own clothes and toiletries.
 You should also bring money to pay for some of the private services and products (e.g., TV, bottled water) on offer.